 The Fynbos heathlands in the southern temperate region of Africa is rich in bird, insect and most especially plant species...

-One of the highest diversities of plants in the world is in the Fynbos of southern temperate Africa.
+The Fynbos has one of the highest diversities of plants in the world.
 In fact, it is so rich, it is classified as it's own floristic region separate from the rest of Africa, and equivalent to the other floristic regions of South America or Australasia.
 The rich floral diversity results in a high diversity of insects.
 There is also a range of birds that can be found, especially nectar feeders such as sunbirds and sugarbirds.

-The species of Proteaceae in South Africa include some of the biggest showiest flowers in the world.
+The species of Proteaceae in South Africa include some of the biggest and showiest flowers in the world.
 They attract nectar feeding birds such as sunbirds and sugarbirds.

 The main centre and jumping off point for exploring the fynbos heathlands of South Africa is of course Cape Town.
 While here, you can explore the Botanical Gardens for 'captive' fynbos species and Table Mountain for wild ones.
 If you want to see some of the native birds and get out of the city, a great place to stay is Avian Leisure.